usa4148/Bamboo/README.md

 https://www.kaggle.com/usdot/flight-delays
 https://www.ncdc.noaa.gov/swdi/csv.html

+Tiertiary data set: ICAO to connect Flights and Weather

 ### Introduction:

 Every year, there is a considerable number of flights that are delayed or cancelled due to a variety of reasons.
 These delays not only cost millions of dollars in revenue to the airline companies, but also cause inconveniences to travelers.
 Flight delays are caused by a variety of reasons ranging from weather conditions, air traffic control, security etc. While many flight delays are unpredictable, many delays can be minimized by studying historical airline data.